NLueg/monaco-ov/README.md

 ## Documentation

-When starting the project, the language-server gets automatically in the background.
+When starting the project, the language-server gets automatically started in the background.
 The language-server provides the functionallity for openVALIDATION.
 In addition to the LSP, we provide semantical highlighting for openVALIDATION-Code